-A forward-peaked angular distribution is expected at higher incident photon energies due to the pre-equilibrium process.
+A forward-peaked angular distribution is expected at higher incident photon energies due to the preequilibrium process.
 This is not so extensively studied for the photo-induced reaction case, and there is no general description for the evaluation of the angular distribution.
-A practical workaround [82], which was also applied to the previous IAEA photonuclear data library, is to emulate the neutron-induced reaction, and adopt the double-differential data systematics by Kalbach [83].
+A practical workaround [85], which was also applied to the previous IAEA photonuclear data library, is to emulate the neutron-induced reaction, and adopt the double-differential data systematics by Kalbach [86].
+As an example, Fig. 8 shows the energy and angular distribution for the emitted neutron from 56Fe at the incident photon energy of 20 MeV.